-Large Russian convoy near Kiev redeployed
+Large Russian Convoy Near Kiev Redeployed

 Other parts are further north, with artillery now in firing positions, BBC reported.

 The apparent redeployment came as Russian forces in Ukraine began attacking new targets in different parts of the country.
-An airfield and jet engine factory were targeted in Lutsk, in the north-west.
+An airfield and jet eLarge Russian Convoy Near Kiev Redeployedngine factory were targeted in Lutsk, in the north-west.

 He added that the shelling in Lutsk has shut down two central heating compounds.
 “Russia’s destructive war against civilians and major cities continues,” he said.